HOPLAB-LBP/hoplab-wiki/docs/research/fmri/analysis/fmri-setup-env.md

 ##### [FastSurfer](https://github.com/Deep-MI/FastSurfer)

 !!! note
     FastSurfer can save you time if you have a **[CUDA-compatible GPU](https://developer.nvidia.com/cuda-gpus)**.
-In short, this means yoour machine should have a dedicated NVIDIA GPU with CUDA installed.
+In short, this means that your machine should have a dedicated NVIDIA GPU with CUDA installed.
 You can check whether CUDA is correctly installed on you machine by typing `nvidia-smi` on your terminal.
-If this command does not return a list  of GPUs, you either need to install and configure CUDA, or you can avoid installing this tool and rely on the `recon-all` pipeline performed with the anatomical workflow of fMRIPrep.
+If this command does not return a list of active GPUs, you either need to install and configure CUDA, or you can avoid installing this tool and rely on the `recon-all` pipeline performed with the anatomical workflow of fMRIPrep.

 FastSurfer is a self-contained, faster (it uses the NVIDIA GPU processing) alternative to FreeSurfer.
 It can save quite some time when performing surface processing pipelines (e.g., `recon-all`).